BMW X3 Performance

 Acceleration and Power

-The 2015 BMW X3 sDrive28i and X3 xDrive28i are powered by a turbocharged 2.0-liter four-cylinder engine that produces 240 horsepower.
-The X3 xDrive35i comes with a turbocharged 3.0-liter six-cylinder engine with 300 horsepower and the new X3 xDrive28d comes with a turbodiesel 2.0-liter four-cylinder engine that makes 180 horsepower.
-An eight-speed automatic transmission is standard on all models, and a sport transmission with paddle shifters is optional.
-According to the EPA, the base X3 sDrive28i earns 21/28 mpg city/highway, which is good for the class.
-With 27/34 mpg city/highway, the diesel-powered X3 xDrive28d gets even better estimates.
+The 2016 BMW X3 sDrive28i and X3 xDrive28i are equipped with a turbocharged 2.0-liter four-cylinder engine that makes 240 horsepower.
+The X3 xDrive35i has a 300-horsepower turbocharged 3.0-liter six-cylinder engine and the X3 xDrive28d comes with a turbodiesel 2.0-liter four-cylinder engine that produces 180 horsepower.
+An eight-speed automatic transmission comes standard on all models, and a sport transmission with paddle shifters is available.
+The EPA estimates that the base X3 sDrive28i gets up to 21/28 mpg city/highway, which is good for the class.
+The diesel-powered xDrive28d model earns even more impressive fuel economy estimates of 27/34 mpg city/highway.

 Handling and Braking